Loading...

 Remove the digital clutter & protect your privacy

 Do you use strong passwords and a password manager?
 Did you already turn on 2FA on all your accounts?
-You might be asking yourself what else you can do to protect yourself and your data at this point.
-The answer lies in becoming a digital minimalist.
+You might be asking yourself what else you can do to protect yourself and your data.
+Becoming a digital minimalist!
 Remove the digital clutter from your accounts and devices and protect your privacy with our help.

 Recently we wrote about how to clean up files in your Koofr account.
 But what about all the other digital clutter you can try to get rid of this spring?